 For a correct concentration of desired metal, it is necessary to maintain an alkaline solution containing ore, with a correct acidic pH of the water derived from said mineralogical processes.

-The separation and concentration of the metal content in the ore, requires a complex process that can be summarised in three steps:
+The separation and concentration of the metal in the ore, requires a complex process that can be summarised in three steps:

 For the concentration, various techniques can be used: